Balance Sheet 101: Providing Critical Insight for Your Business

 When a balance sheet doesn’t balance, something went wrong, and you need to determine what happened.
-Otherwise, you’re left with incorrect information that can affect accurate decision-making and health of your buisness.
+Otherwise, you’re left with incorrect information that can affect accurate decision-making and the health of your business.

 Reasons for an unbalanced balance sheet include data damage or misplaced data, incorrectly entered transactions, errors in currency exchange rates, changes in inventory levels, and miscalculations of equity, depreciation, or amortization.

 To prevent balance sheet mistakes, keep financial documents organized, review balance sheet transactions regularly, and address any problems immediately.
 Seek the help of a qualified financial partner to avoid errors from happening in the future.